For PhD researchers: Learn about impact measurement, and apply your skills to the benefit of local youth sector organisations.

 Bringing together an impact report for an organisation that has already collected a lot of data.

 The programme requires an average of 3-4 hours per week.
 This time commitment is in addition to 3 hours of pre-bootcamp preparation, which you will complete in your own time using materials we will provide you with, a training bootcamp of 4 hours and a presentation and evaluation evening of 2 hours.

-Applications are open until Wednesday 6th March 10am.
+Applications are now closed.
 You can apply to the programme via the Apply button at the top of this page.
 To participate, you must currently be a University of Cambridge PhD researcher.
 We are especially targeting researchers in Arts, Humanities and the Social Sciences, but all PhDs are welcome to apply.

 We are an inclusive organisation and can make reasonable adjustments to application processes, interviews, training sessions and other activities on a case-by-case basis.
 We also provide ongoing support for the PhD researchers we work with, so if you have particular accessibility needs, please do get in touch at firstname.lastname@example.org.

 If you are a youth sector charity or other social impact organisation based in Cambridge, and would like to host a group of PhD researcher consultants for this programme, write to email@example.com.